| From-http://ibchem.com/IB/ibnotes/brief/sta-sl.htm

 Gases

-particles of gas, either atoms or molecules, have too much
+The particles of gas, either atoms or molecules, have

-energy to remain attached to one other.
-The move by translation,
+too much energy to remain attached to one other.
+The move by

 incessantly many times a second.
 Because of the distance

-Gases have no fixed volume, the motion of the particles is
+container.
+Gases have no fixed volume, the motion of

-so great that the forces of attraction between the
+the particles is so great that the forces of attraction

-particles are not able to hold them together.
-A certain
+between the particles are not able to hold them together.
+A

-amount of gas at a pressure of one atmosphere and a volume
+certain amount of gas at a pressure of one atmosphere and a

-of ten litres could become five litres if the pressure was
+volume of ten liters could become five liters if the

-increased or would become more than ten litres if the
+pressure was increased or would become more than ten liters

 container.